 Hardware is provided by Netgate.
 There are different types of hardware solutions.
 From ARM board with 512 MB ram to Xeon CPU boards with 16 GB RAM.

 Support is provided by Netgate.
 There are different types of support packages.
 Netgate provides support for their products after the sale.
-Also, there is a support type which is available for the customer who does not buy Netgate products.
+Also, there is a support type that is available for the customer who does not buy Netgate products.
 But this is a bit salty price.

 The dashboard provides the main overview panel for the Pfsense.
 In the dashboard, this information can be found DNS server, version, interfaces.